 Collaborative Classroom understands the need for intentional and specific planning, particularly during times of uncertainty and change.
 Ensuring that students feel calm, competent, and a part of the community is more important than ever.
-Supporting student academic trajectories, while maintaining strong pedagogy is essential.
-We developed the following guidance documents for Collaborative Classroom programs to assist you and your students as you navigate forward, together:
+Supporting student academic trajectories, while maintaining strong pedagogy, is essential.

 This document provides guidance to K–6 Collaborative Literacy teachers with considerations for the beginning-of-the-year instruction for 2020–2021.
 The guidance provided for each grade level is organized by the social and emotional as well as the academic needs, in particular foundational skills, of our students.